odan/slim4-skeleton/docs/setup/docker.md

 ## Configuration

-Use the `docker-compose.yml` and `Dockerfile` to run the application.
+Use the `docker-compose.yml` and `Dockerfile` to configure and run the application.

 For development and for production you can use the `env.php` for the secret passwords, private keys etc...